You don’t have to be an Alcoholic to be an Alcoholic…

 For me.
 I don’t know.
 I’m pretty sure I don’t have to be an Alcoholic in our cultures view, to be an Alcoholic…

 If so, then we have a lot of Alcoholics living in denial….
 Or maybe non-Alcoholics living in hell.
-Heck maybe you don’t have to be.
-To be one…
+Heck maybe you don’t have to be an Alcoholic.
+To be one?